samontenegro/STM-Manual-Translation/stm-manual-translation.md

 ##### Bloque 14

 > <u>Hazardous substances lists</u>
-> At hazardous substances lists ([death risk icon]) you have an overview of different lists that can be activated for data comparison.
+> At Hazardous substances lists ([death risk icon]) you have an overview of different lists that can be activated for data comparison.
 This can be CMR-lists of different countries or other lists e.g. the REACH Substances of Very High Concern list.
 Cosanta will periodically upload these lists into Stoffenmanager®.
 You can select which lists can be used by the users in your company.
 Subsequently, each user (in the ‘Settings > my account > preferences) selects from the enabled lists which one(s) are to be used in their specific user account.

 > <u>Listas de Sustancias Peligrosas</u>
 > En Listas de sustancias peligrosas ([ícono de riesgo de muerte]) encontrará un resumen de las distintas listas que pueden activarse para la comparación de información. Éstas pueden ser listas de CMR de distintos países u otras listas, p. ej. la lista REACH de sustancias extremadamente preocupantes.
 Cosanta cargará periódicamente éstas listas a Stoffenmanager®.
 Aquí, puede seleccionar cuales listas podrán ser usadas por los usuarios de su compañía.
 Luego, cada usuario (en Configuración> mi cuenta > preferencias) seleccionará de entre las listas permitidas cuales usará en su cuenta específica.